wso2/docs-apk/en/docs/create-api/create-and-deploy-apis/graphql/create-graphql-api-using-crs.md

-Similar to the approach for [REST APIs](../rest/create-rest-api-using-crs.md), this approach requires three CRs.
+Similar to the approach for <a href="../../rest/create-rest-api-using-crs" target="_blank">REST APIs</a>, this approach requires three CRs.

 - API CR
 - GQLRoute CR